LatifahAbuhamamah/ESP32-Http-Request/README.md

 - If the HTTP response is successful (httpResponseCode > 0), the received payload is extracted.
 - Depending on the payload value ("forward" or "right"), the corresponding motor control pins are set, simulating the robot's movement.

-Note: The code provided assumes that the web server at "http://192.168.1.112/g/f/get_direction.php" is functional and returns valid instructions.
-The server should respond with "forward" or "right" based on user input or other sources to control the robot effectively.

-Please make sure to adapt the code to match your specific setup, Wi-Fi credentials, and the URL of the web server you are using for the robot's control.
-Also, ensure that the web server provides the correct instructions as expected by the code.